-This formation is open to students who have completed a master degree, or who have validated an M1 degree or any other equivalent degree in Ecology and want to develop skills in evolutionary ecology of aquatic systems.
+This formation is open to students who have completed a master's degree, or who have validated an M1 degree or any other equivalent degree in Ecology and want to develop skills in the evolutionary ecology of aquatic systems.
 Foreign students are requested to provide a similar degree.

 Admission is based after submission of the following application documents: a cover letter describing the student’s motivation and career plan, the transcript of records and the consistency between the academic curriculum and project (former academic subjects and internships).